dsttd01/ttdapp/app/README.md

 We are yet to create rest of the features and pages for this app in progress.

 ## Current commit changes:
-1. added this document *README.md*
-2. Home screen changes:
-   a.
-Changed "Hare Srinivasa" spelling
-   b.
-Changed font sizes for app name, acharyavani, udayavani
-   c.
-Changed orientation to left for the 4 available buttons
-   d.
-Added navigation bar
-3. Paatha: Changed the icon, added 3 new buttons
-4. Nitya karma: Added relevant icons, changed orientation
+1. changed font size of buttons in patha page
+2. changed font color for buttons in patha description
+3. merging main and additional branch